lee-b/astro-utils/README.md

+# astro-utils

+These are some simple tools for digital astrophotography.

-# Natural Satellite Observation List Generator
+### obs-list.py: Natural Satellite Observation List Generator

-This Python script generates a list of **Right Ascension (RA)** and **Declination (Dec)** coordinates for a natural satellite (e.g., Ceres) at specific time intervals.
-These coordinates are calculated relative to a user-defined observer location and are ideal for generating observation lists for stacking images of natural satellites.
+This script generates a list of **Right Ascension (RA)** and **Declination (Dec)** coordinates, over time, for capturing multiple images of natural satellite (e.g., moons like Ceres).
+This allows you to take the photos, stack the images, and end up with a great shot, without worrying about what position a moon is in its orbit around its planet at any given time, relative to your position on Earth.
+It should also work for many other orbital bodies, as the underlying data is pulled from JPL's Horizons project.

 ## Requirements